Dr Sapphire McMullan-Fisher

 Australia is a centre of diversity for truffle-like fungi – a common adaptation to a drying environment.
 Rather than spread their spores on air currents like many fungi, these fungi are adapted to being dispersed in the scats of ground-dwelling marsupials.
 The extinction of many of these marsupials means these fungi-eating specialists are no long around to act as a matchmaker between plants and fungi.
 So plants only have the nearby surviving mycorrhizae to depend upon for survival.

 Some truffle-like fungi like Mesophellia species and Star Truffle (Nothocastoreum cretaceum) are adapted to fruit after fire.
-This is gives a food source for fungi-eating mammals and spreads their spores around ready to partner with the regenerating plants.
+This gives a food source for fungi-eating mammals and spreads their spores around ready to partner with the regenerating plants.

 Other fire-adapted fungi

 Laccaria are a small mushroom shaped mycorrhiza that often fruits prolifically after fire.
 Again, this is good timing for these fungi to sporulate and find new plant partners.
 In other parts of the world, fire is considered to be an important trigger for the fruiting of Morels (Morchella) species.
-This has not been recorded in Australia, but it would be good to collect good evidence of what fungi DO fruit as fire effected areas recover.
+This has not been recorded in Australia, but it would be good to collect good evidence of which fungi DO fruit as fire affected areas recover.

 Please read the section and links below to learn how to record the best information and images to help us understand how our fungi respond to these fires through our iNaturalist project Fungimap Australia.